Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-26-soft-skills-and-distance-education.md

 ## How are Soft Skills Acquired?

 I learned the core hard skills of my profession through formal education.
 I picked up some minor certifications and qualifications after leaving University, but I accrued most of my new technical skills by solving problems and completing tasks.
-I usually achieved this with quiet time or “[with headphones on](https://learn.microsoft.com/en-us/previous-versions/viva/insights/tutorials/gm-focus#best-practices).”
+I usually achieved this during quiet time or “[with headphones on](https://learn.microsoft.com/en-us/previous-versions/viva/insights/tutorials/gm-focus#best-practices).”

 In contrast, much of what I know about soft skills has come through social interaction, observation, and face-to-face coaching.
 Over the years, my job became more about communication and less about programming.
 And yet, I received little formal soft skills training throughout my career.
 It is no coincidence that I was drawn to this MA to understand better professional communication and the theory and practice of learning.

 I don’t think my experience is unique.
 It’s understood that curricula at the undergraduate level often emphasise hard skills.
 This leaves soft skills to be developed through social experience in the workplace, which is why they are sometimes referred to as “people skills” (Levasseur 2013).

 All of which leads me to wonder whether this arrangement “[works as designed](https://www.webster-dictionary.org/definition/working+as+designed).”
-One learns hard skills through formal education and solving problems.
+Engineers learn hard skills through formal education and solving problems.
 Meanwhile, soft skills are handed down from generation to generation like campfire tales.

 Perhaps this is the way of things.
 But things are changing.